ShivangiSingh17/Java-Jet/README.md

 #### Arrays of Objects
 Lets at first consider an [example](https://github.com/ShivangiSingh17/Java-Jet/blob/master/ObjectArray.java) .

-:question:Would you like to guess the output:question:.
+:question::question:Would you like to guess the output:question::question:.
 Just like general arrays the difference with the array of objects is that it stores objects in the array whereas the general array stores integers, variables, boolean etc. Also the array elements store the location of reference variables of the object.

 ###### Syntax: